kamo0002/Escape-House/README.md

 # Escape-House
-A Typescript port of the famous BlueJ project "The World of Zuul" by Michael Kölling and David J. Barnes
+A Typescript port of the famous BlueJ project "The World of Zuul" by Michael Kölling and David J. Barnes.

 Escape-House is a textbase adventure game in Dutch.
 Your trapped in a House and you need to Escape.